D3nic33/BookApplication-React-TS/README.md

-# ShelfWise — Book Management App
+# Shelfy — Book Management App

 A full-stack book management application where you can organise your reading life, track progress, annotate books, and see what the readers you follow are up to.